agileobjects/AgileMapper/docs/src/configuration/Inline.md

         .Map((p, d) => p.Spec).To(d => d.Specification));
 ```

-...which also works in [query projections](Query-Projection), for example:
+This also works in [query projections](/query-projection), for example:

 ```cs
 var dto = await context